Urigo/meteor-angular2.0-socially/manuals/templates/step4.md

     db.parties.find({});

-Choose one party you want to remove and copy its 'id' property.
+Choose one party you want to remove and copy its '_id' property.
 Then, remove it using that id (replace 'N4KzMEvtm4dYvk2TF' with your party's id value):

     db.parties.remove({"_id": ObjectId("N4KzMEvtm4dYvk2TF")});